-It cannot be ignored that "A Soldier and Traveler" was published in 1898 in London, 21 years after Gardner's death.
-He was a colorful character and author, and so, while becoming the ;official record, the truth may never be known.
-Alex Sahib was exiled to British territory, where at leisure he recounted his tales to G. Carmichael-Smyth, written in his 1847: "A History of The Reigning Family of Lahore."
-After the wars, Gardner officially entered the service of Gulab Singh, who bestowed a comfortable income for him.
+Gardner was a colorful character and author, and so the Truth may never be known.
+He was exiled to British territory where at leisure he recounted his tales to Col. George Carmichael-Smyth, written in his: "A History of The Reigning Family of Lahore".
+After the wars, 'Gordana Sahib' officially entered the service of Gulab Singh, who bestowed a comfortable income on him.
 He died in Kashmir at 92 years.

-\I shudder to think what propaganda will be considered HISTORY in our new age of Al-generated videos and 'Fake News'...
+(I shudder to think what propaganda will be considered HISTORY in our new age of AI generated videos and Fake News....)